Long Island supermarkets we miss: Pathmark, Waldbaum's and more

 One of the most storied brands in American retail, A&P — the Great Atlantic & Pacific Tea Company — was founded as a predecessor firm in New York City in 1859.
 By 1900, it had become the largest grocery chain in the country.
 A&P opened its first supermarket in the mid-1930s in Pennsylvania, and at the chain’s peak in 1969 had more than twice the sales of its closest rival, Safeway.

-Retired communications worker Karen Steinhaus, 69, of East Northport, remembers the A&P formerly on Main Street in Huntington Village.
+Retired communications worker Karen Steinhaus, 69, of East Northport, remembers the A&P on Main Street in Huntington village.
 "Dad did the driving and we always went as a family — three littles and two parents in a 1956 green Chevy station wagon with no seat belts or car seats," she says, adding cheerfully, "It was a family outing for us."

 And no one ever forgets the smell of A&P’s Eight O’Clock Coffee, the house brand, which you bought as whole beans and custom-ground using a machine at the cash register.

-"The aroma of the freshly ground coffee was delectable," remembers retired school administrator Linda Scalice, 69, of Lindenhurst, who shopped with her family at the A&P once at North Wellwood Avenue .
+"The aroma of the freshly ground coffee was delectable," remembers retired school administrator Linda Scalice, 69, of Lindenhurst, who shopped with her family at the A&P on North Wellwood Avenue .
 "You’d empty the bag of beans into the top of the red machine, choose the grind you preferred by turning the dial and then held the now-empty bag in the chute at the bottom.
 There must have been a button to start it, and the ground coffee filled the bag."

 Great coffee or not, A&P’s sales began to slow, and Safeway became the national leader in 1973.
 Two years later, A&P closed more than 1,200 stores — becoming profitable again by 1982 and acquiring other chains, including Waldbaum’s in 1986 and Pathmark in 2007.
 But in 2010 and again in 2015, A&P declared bankruptcy.
 The last A&P closed in 2016.